urpatton/OSD-Wizard-UDI-Replacement/README.md

 	Version 4.1.2
 	Fixed bug where laptops incorrectly failed the preflight AC power check.
 AC preflight check now only runs if Win32_Battery WMI object exists
 	Updated help Task Sequence functionality and Configurations section to include instructions for the Install Application task sequence step

+	Version 4.2
+	Added support for multiple domain selection
+	Parameter "-DomainName" will now accept multiple comma-separated values Parameter "-DomainName" will no longer lock the domain name field.
+Use "-DisableDomainName" to lock the domain name combobox Domain and Workgroup radio buttons are disabled unless the UDI XML is used Fixed UDI XML applications list so that locked applications can no longer be checked/unchecked
 ```